 Name Affiliation after leaving the University of Utah Address (business and/or home) Phone number

 We wish you luck as you transition to the next stage of your career.
-We thank you for choosing to study at the University of Utah Department of Sociology.
+We thank you for choosing to study Sociology at the University of Utah.